Tsiri/RHEIA/docs/sphinx/energy system models.rst

 To set the hierarchy between the subsystems, a typical power management strategy is implemented, which primarily aims to satisfy the demand.
 In this strategy, excess PV power (i.e. remaining PV power after complying with the power required by the load) is supplied to the electrolyzer stack.
 When the hydrogen tank is full, or when the surplus power lies outside the electrolyzer array operating range, the surplus energy is sold to the grid at the wholesale electricity price.
-In the opposite case, when the PV array does not cover the demand, the remaining demand is covered by the fuel cell array, if sufficient stored hydrogen is available and if the required power lies within the operating boundaries of the fuel cell array.
+In the opposite case, when the PV array does not cover the demand, the remaining demand is covered by the fuel-cell array, if sufficient stored hydrogen is available and if the required power lies within the operating boundaries of the fuel cell array.
 If not, the grid covers the remaining demand.
 The price for buying electricity from the grid depends on the wholesale electricity price and the fraction of the wholesale electricity price to the retail electricity price.